-Now you know what they are, get busy with your strengths.
+Now you know what your strengths are, get busy with them.
 Find ways to apply them to your current job and hobbies, and lean into them to build the kind of career or personal life that makes you happy.

 And now for the weaknesses

 It is completely normal to feel “icky” about admitting to our weaknesses.
 In part, that’s because our culture is thoroughly committed to mocking and hating weakness.
-And we unconsciously carry that attitude into the way we think about ourselves and others.
+And we unconsciously carry that attitude into how we think about ourselves and others.
 But it doesn’t have to be this way.
-The key here is to view these as things that are challenging for us, rather than personal or moral failings.
+The key here is to view them as things that are challenging for us, rather than personal or moral failings.

 Most of us are all-too-aware of our weaknesses.
-They’re the things that trip us up on a regular basis, that leave us thinking “I wish I’d done X differently”, or that appear regularly on report cards and performance appraisals.
+They trip us up on a regular basis, which leave us thinking “I wish I’d done X differently”.
+Or they appear regularly on report cards and performance appraisals.
 But we don’t always openly acknowledge them – and what we aren’t clear about, we can’t work with.

 Make a “relevant weaknesses” list

 Lists are great at giving us clarity.
 So I suggest writing down 3-5 weaknesses that are relevant to your life right now.
-Please, do not be tempted to write down every single weakness, failing, and character flaw that you beat yourself up about, especially if the voice you hear it in is not your own – this is not an opportunity to rehash all the criticisms you’ve ever received!
+Please, do not be tempted to write down every single weakness, failing, and character flaw you think you might have, especially if the voice you hear it in is not your own.
+This is not an opportunity to rehash all the criticisms you’ve ever received!
 Stick only to the small handful of weaknesses that have a direct impact on you, your family and friends, colleagues, or dreams and goals.

-You might ask for feedback from people who know you well, or that might not sit right.
+You could ask people who know you well for feedback, or that might not sit right.
 Do this exercise in whatever way seems best to you.
 You’ll need that list to make the most of what I share in the next section.
 I’ll share a couple of my weaknesses, and use these as examples for flipping, delegating and ignoring.

 The report cards from my school years have a consistent theme: “this mark does not reflect Daria’s true potential – she would do much better if she applied herself fully”.
 I didn’t “apply myself fully” because I have a high craving for novelty.
 So I quickly completed whatever tasks were assigned, and then wanted to move onto something new and different (you might have picked up that this is a reflection of my strengths of Curiosity, Growth and Drive – when we overplay strengths, they become hindrances rather than helpers).

 I also absolutely loathe following instructions that seem stupid or counter-productive (ask me about how I’m totally at peace with the time I got detention in high school for jumping across a piece of grass we weren’t allowed to walk on!), or where someone won’t give an explanation for what they are asking of me.
 Eventually, I came to realise this is because I won’t engage if I don’t see the point.
 (You can see how my Curiosity can trip me up if I don’t reign it in!).